sophiechiabatta/MPMB-v13-content-catchup/README.md

 //Adding magical items to Explorer's Guide to Wildemount.
+You can find me on discord @kat#9137.

 # MPMB v13 content catchup